dibyashakti1/Dislocation-Model-of-GNSS-Velocities/README.md

 Dibyashakti Panda, January 2023

-% The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate & Locking Depth
+**The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate & Locking Depth**

-Matlab Files: Dip_slip_Okada_Error and Strike_slip_Okada_Error
+**Matlab Files**: Dip_slip_Okada_Error and Strike_slip_Okada_Error

 1. First Section: Visualizes horizontal geodetic motion at surface